xenaritu/Personalisation/README.md

 the output of the algorithm gives a dictionary: key: "possible rating"; value: "probability of possible rating".
 We will select the rating which has shown the highest probability.

-For implementation, the above algorithm can be re-written as below:
+The advantages and disadvantages of the above algorithm are mentioned below:

 *Advantages*:
 Hybrid model leverages on the existing rating given by the compared user.